-The Gateway Corridor Overlay District extends generally to Interstate 80 Wood River Road or the southern portion of the Grand Island Extraterritorial Jurisdiction.
-The overlay districts generally are 1⁄2 mile wide and centered along U.S. Highway 281 south or Schimmer Drive and South Locust Street south of U.S. Highway 34.
+The Gateway Corridor Overlay District extends generally to Wood River Road or the southern portion of the Grand Island Extraterritorial Jurisdiction.
+The overlay districts generally are one-half mile wide and centered along U.S. Highway 281 south of Schimmer Drive and South Locust Street south of U.S. Highway 34.